 Residence hall staff provides orientations to the operation and locations of the fire alarm system, as well as a review of their roles during a fire or fire drill.
-To reinforce fire drill policy and procedures, on-campus student housing residents participate in at least two fire drills yearly.
+To reinforce fire drill policy and procedures, on-campus student housing residents participate in at least one fire drill yearly.